-The definition of alcohol use disorder excludes acute alcohol intoxication in the absence of alcohol use disorder.
+Note: The definition of substance use disorder excludes alcohol use disorder and acute substance intoxication in the absence of substance use disorder.

-Note: DSM-5 is defined in the Schedule 1 - Dictionary.
+Note: DSM-5 and substance are defined in the Schedule 1 - Dictionary.

-Death from alcohol use disorder
+Death from substance use disorder

-(3) For the purposes of this Statement of Principles, alcohol use disorder, in relation to a person, includes death from a terminal event or condition that was contributed to by the person's alcohol use disorder.
+(3) For the purposes of this Statement of Principles, substance use disorder, in relation to a person, includes death from a terminal event or condition that was contributed to by the person's substance use disorder.